Teradata/developer-resources/docs/glossary.md

 <a id="glo-manager"></a>
 ### AI Unlimited manager

-The manager orchestrates the deployment of the AI/ML engine on your cloud service provider.
+The manager is the component that orchestrates the deployment of the AI/ML engine on your cloud service provider.
 It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.
-There all users get their API key, for connecting to the engine from a Jupyter notebook.
+From the manager, all users get their API key for connecting to the engine from a Jupyter notebook.

 ### API key

-Definition.
+Your Application Progamming Interface (API) key enables you to connect your Jupyter notebook to the engine.
+The first thing you do in a Jupyter notebook, before you create or access a project, is configure a connection to the engine using your API key.

 <a id="glo-alb"></a>